Hydrodynamic representation and Energy Balance for Dirac and Weyl fermions in curved space-times: Field Equations

-where $\hbar, c$ are the Planck constant and the speed of light respectively, while $q, m$ are the charge and mass of the fermion particle and $\psi$ is its spinor.
+where $\hbar$, $c$ are the Planck constant and the speed of light respectively, while $q, m$ are the charge and mass of the fermion particle and $\psi$ is its spinor.
 Besides, the gamma matrices $\gamma^\mu$ are related to the spin and space-time geometry.
-They can be written as $\gamma^\mu=e^\mu_{\,\,a}\Tilde{\gamma}^a$, where $\Tilde{\gamma}^a$ are the gamma matrices in flat space-time, which are well-know from Quantum Field Theory (QFT) \cite{Weinberg:1995}\cite{aitchison}\cite{Lancaster:2014}.
+They can be written as $\gamma^\mu=e^\mu_{\,\,a}\Tilde{\gamma}^a$, where $\Tilde{\gamma}^a$ are the gamma matrices in flat space-time, which are well-know from standard Quantum Field Theory (QFT) \cite{Weinberg:1995,aitchison,Lancaster:2014} Henceforth, to simplify the notation, we use the natural units ($c=\hbar=1$), instance, $mc/\hbar\rightarrow m$.
 Therefore,

-In general, these matrices fulfill the following anti-commutation relation \cite{Diraceq}\cite{Birrell:1982}
+In general, these matrices fulfill the following anti-commutation relation\cite{Birrell:1982}\cite{Diraceq}

 where $g_{\mu\nu}$ represents the metric that describes the space-time geometry.
 Furthermore, as we know, the gamma matrices in flat space-time are related to the Pauli matrices, which describe the spin of the fermion particles.
-In general, the gamma matrices obey the following relation\cite{Arminjon1}\cite{Arminjon2}\cite{Arminjon3}\cite{Pollock}
+In addition, due to the Lorentz invariance that spinors follow, we note that $\psi\psi^\dagger$ is not a Lorentz scalar and neither $\psi\gamma^\mu\psi^\dagger$ is a Hermitian.
+On the other hand, we observe that, in general, the gamma matrices obey the following relation\cite{Arminjon1,Arminjon2,Arminjon3,Pollock}

 where $B$ is a hermitian matrix, i.e. $B^\dagger=B$, that is uniquely determined by the gamma matrices $\gamma^\mu$.
 As usual, we denote by $B^\dagger$ the conjugate (or Hermitian) transpose of $B$.
+In contrast, using eq.(\ref{hermitizing relation}) it is straightforward to obverse the invariant quantities under the Lorentz transformation are $\psi\bar{\psi}$ as scalar and $\psi\gamma^\mu\bar{\psi}$ as a four-vector, where $\bar{\psi}=\psi^\dagger B$ is named the adjoint spinor (see more in\cite{Birrell:1982,penrose:spinor,Diraceq,Weinberg:1995}).

-We note that in QFT the relation (\ref{hermitizing relation}) is fulfilled when $B=\Tilde{\gamma}^0$ and the gamma matrices are in flat space-time.
+Furthermore, we note that in QFT the relation (\ref{hermitizing relation}) is fulfilled when $B=\Tilde{\gamma}^0$ and the gamma matrices are in flat space-time.
 From the action (\ref{Dirac lagrangian}) of the fermion system we can find the equation for the transpose conjugated spinor by making an infinitesimal variation of this action with respect to $\psi$.
 Another way of getting this equation of motion is to take the transpose conjugate of the Dirac equation (\ref{Dirac eq}) and using (\ref{hermitizing relation}).
 In this manner we find that the transpose conjugated Dirac equation in curved space-time is given by